-The natural spring water smells — and tastes—potently of sulfur.
+The natural spring water smells potently of sulfur.
 Nevertheless, people continue to drink the water for the long-held beliefs of its healing properties.
-These understandings of the healing power of Indian Springs started hundreds of years ago with the Creek Indians that called this area home.
+The tradition of drinking the water for its healing powers started hundreds of years ago with the native Creek Indians.

 Find Mineral Water, Museums and More at Indian Springs State Park

-Indian Springs is (Possibly) the Country’s Oldest State Park
+Indian Springs State Park is (Possibly) the Country’s Oldest State Park

 Hike or Bike your Way to the Dauset Trails Nature Center

-From Indian Springs State Park, you can hike the 5.9-mile Indian Springs multi-use trail for a walk among the region’s southern hardwoods.
+From Indian Springs State Park, you can hike 5.9-mile along a multi-use trail among hardwood trees.
 If you’re looking for an interesting halfway stop, the Dauset Trails Nature Center has you covered.

 Hikers will find classic Georgia flora like blazing azaleas, jack in the pulpits, and trilliums at the Dauset Trails Nature Center.
-With more than 20 miles of trails that can accommodate hikers, bikers, and horseback riders, it’s easy to spend an entire day at the nature center alone.
+There are also more than 20 miles of trails that can accommodate hikers, bikers, and horseback riders.

 Dauset Trails started as a rehabilitation facility for injured animals.
 Today, the nature center still takes in orphaned and injured animals and protects them in exhibitions.
-Visitors can view the animals that the center has cared for prior to their release back into the wild along the rounded, half-mile Animal Trail.
 Dauset Trails has cared for river otters, barred owls, alligators, farm animals, and even cougars.

 Keep in mind that the owners prohibit dogs in the nature center.

-Explore More History At The Indian Springs Hotel and Museum
+Explore More History At The Indian Springs State Park Hotel and Museum

-Just a couple years prior to signing away Creek Indian land to the Georgia state government, Chief McIntosh built the Indian Spring Inn in 1823.
-Today, the structure still stands and operates as a hotel and museum.
+Chief McIntosh built the Indian Spring Inn in 1823 before giving the land to the Georgia state government.
+Today, the historic site still stands and operates as a hotel and museum.
 The building claims the title as the only standing “antebellum Spring Inn” in Georgia.

 Visitors can tour the Indian Spring Hotel and Museum on weekends from Memorial Day to Labor Day.